hean01/hean01.github.io/content/post/m03-medium-mead.md

 and then stir honey with 2 litre water, add it to the carboy and then fill up with water to the marking to get exactly 4 litre must.

+### Day 1 - 2017-04-18

+Checked the bpm 6:00 and measured 3 burps per minute.
+Came home and did another reading of 68 bpm @ 20:00.
+Today we are going to feed 1.5g Fermaid-K and then stir some to release the oxygen.
+I'll warn you, do this very carefully beacuse it will foam out of the carboy.
+Did this procedure @ 21:00 and let it settle for a while.
+Did another reading of 82 bpm @ 21:15.